countable-web/open-source-corporation/divisions/consulting/legal/CLIENT_AGREEMENT.md

 **Countable Web Productions, **a business with an address

-of 704 – 31 Elliot Street, New Westminster, BC V3L 5C9
+of Suite 703, 15 East Royal Avenue, New Westminster, BC V3L 0A9

 (the "Consultant")